ibm-cloud-docs/appid/ln-authorization.md

 # Authorization and authentication
 {: #authorization}

+THIS CONTENT IS ONLY IN STAGING AND SHOULD NOT BE PROMOTED TO PRODUCTION!
+{: tip}

 With {{site.data.keyword.appid_full}}, users can leverage tokens and authorization filters to ensure that their apps are protected.
 Before a user is able to grant authorization to an app, an identity provider must authenticate their identity.
 {: shortdesc}

-THIS CONTENT IS ONLY IN STAGING AND SHOULD NOT BE PROMOTED TO PRODUCTION!
-{: tip}

-CONTENT NEEDED

 ## How the process works